 “One of my tv shows,” he said, with a shrug.

 “Kind of, but the word is … ”

-Was that a little bit fun?
+Was that fun?
 Surely not as rocking as Minecraft, but meaningful still.
-Do you spend time with a child, or children, getting them to notice the smaller, quieter things in life?
-Perhaps they have a special way of directing your awareness to what is before you.
-I’d love to know how!
+Do you spend time with kids, getting them to notice the smaller, quieter things in life?
+I’d love to know!